Quick Summary: Clean Carpet Makes Everyone Feel More Comfortable

 4. Clean Carpet Makes Opening Presents More Sanitary

 Where do your kids sit when they’re opening their presents?
 The floor.
-And during holiday family gatherings, there’s usually other people sitting on the floor, as well.
+And during holiday family gatherings, there are usually other people sitting on the floor, as well.

 The floor needs to be sanitary.
 You don’t want to worry or be embarrassed about people sitting on the ground in your house.
 Get your carpet cleaning DC Metro done before the holidays start and you will rest at ease.